2011 HTC–Highroad season: Stage races

 Tony Martin upon receiving the rainbow jersey for the first time.
 Thanks to a win in that jersey in the stage 1 individual time trial, Martin won the inaugural Tour of Beijing.

 At the Tour of Britain, the final major event before the 2011 UCI Road World Championships, Cavendish made his first appearance at his 'home' race since 2007.
 It was part of his plan to be at peak form before worlds.
 He was immediately successful.
 He and leadout man Renshaw were so convincingly the best in the stage 1 sprint that the leadout man finished in second place right behind his sprinter, much like they had in the Champs-Élysées stage at the 2009 Tour de France.
 Their positions were reversed in the stage 5 sprint, as Renshaw took victory ahead of Cavendish.
 It was unclear whether Cavendish intentionally gifted the stage to his longtime leadout man, though Renshaw acknowledged afterward that Cavendish was definitely not giving a full effort.
 The news on the day for the tam was not all good, as Rasmussen was pulled from the event and had his contract terminated due to news that he had missed three doping controls.
 Rasmussen was later exonerated due to a procedural error on the part of the UCI.
 Undeterred, Cavendish closed out the Tour of Britain by winning the very short road race stage into London on its final day.
 Renshaw, again, took second place, perhaps proving himself the better of each other team's primary sprinter.
 In October, as the team's time together was winding down, Martin debuted his newly won world championship rainbow jersey in the stage 1 time trial at the inaugural Tour of Beijing.
 None of the race's subsequent stages did anything to dislodge the German from the top of the overall standings, making him the first overall winner of the new event.

 It was rare for the team to attend a stage race and come away without a stage win, classification win, or overall podium finish.
 Only at the Tirreno–Adriatico, the Tour de Romandie, the Tour de Suisse, and the Eneco Tour did this happen.

 Grand Tours

 Giro d'Italia

 HTC-Highroad named an ardent, multi-faceted squad for the Giro d'Italia.
 Cavendish was named to the squad, marking his return to the Italian Grand Tour after he instead rode the Tour of California in 2010.
-Sivtsov and Pinotti, both strong individual time trialists, were named as overall classification riders, with Lewis to be a key support man in the mountains.
+Sivtsov and Pinotti, both strong individual time trialists, were named as overall classification riders, with Lewis to be a support man in the mountains.
 The rest of the squad was named with brute strength, for the stage 1 team time trial and for leading out Cavendish's sprints, in mind.
 In this way, the squad targeted nearly everything in the race.
 The team time trial was a particular goal for the squad; their plan was to have Pinotti cross the line first and therefore claim the first pink jersey as race leader.